 You may bring a motion to modify child custody if there has been a substantial and continuous change of circumstances and modification would be in a child’s best interests.

-Post-decree custody and support modifications are one of the strengths of my Phoenix practice.
-To discuss the changes you feel are necessary or that you wish to contest, call me at my Peoria office at 623-239-0015.
-You can also email me a description of your situation.
+Post-decree custody and support modifications are one of the strengths of our Phoenix practice.
+To discuss the changes you feel are necessary or that you wish to contest, call us at 623-239-0015.
+You can also email us a description of your situation.